This article describes the Network Settings page of the Datto BCDR device GUI.

 - Port 22 outbound: allows SSH access to the device.

 - Device web 443: reports connectivity to device.dattobackup.com.
-This port must be open for the device to function properly.
+This port must be open for the device to function correctly.

 - Port 80 outbound: allows connections to the device via HTTP.
-This port must be open for the device to function properly.
+This port must be open for the device to work correctly.

-- Port 443 outbound: allows connections to the device via HTTPS.
-This port must be open for the device to function properly.
+- Port 443 outbound: will enable connections to the device via HTTPS.
+This port must be open for the device to function correctly.

 - BMC: reports connectivity to Datto's Bare Metal Restore servers.